 I am the worst type of Karen, I am a white female evangelical.
 This week, Susan Carland (Muslim convert and wife of Waleed Ali) shared a chart on twitter that suggested that white evangelical voters in the US, had gone from “the community least tolerant of unethical politicians to the community most tolerant” in five short years.
 The chart was posted by a professor at an American liberal arts college, Gerard Marti.
 His twitter handle is @praxishabitus, suggesting that his academic allegiance is steeped in the belief of the ability to transform culture, other people’s culture obviously.
 I suggested on Twitter, in my characteristically humble style, that maybe this evangelical trend was not due to RACISM, but because the Democrats had taken a hard-left turn.
 Evangelicals would prefer a philanderer to a Communist.
 This is because Communists are second only to Islamists in persecuting and murdering Christians, I didn’t think this was an insignificant point to overlook.
 I was given the typical “pipe down Karen” response, that my reaction was ground lack of knowledge of Communism and fear of Muslims.
 I suggested that since my major at University was political theory and I married into a Muslim family, this may not be true, but hey, why ruin a good trope when you got one going.

 Karen is the collective definition of an individual, a racial trope used to attack the individual on the basis of her collective sin.
 Karen has become an open invitation to targeted misogyny and violence, including sexual violence against a politically non-conforming individual of a particular racial profile.
 Thankfully, Karen has been appropriated by the right for a bit of a laugh.
 Right leaning political commentators have re-deployed Karen in the face of loudly complaining white progressive women, of which there seems to be a plentiful supply.
-The Karen habit of complaining to the manager has, after all, become a key progressive tool to manage a range of cultural habits that they find offensive, like thinking.
+The Karen habit of complaining to the manager has, after all, become a key progressive tool to manage a range of cultural habits that they find offensive, like independent thinking.
 Being a Karen, I suspect we have been underestimated.
 Women without melanin, as I like to identify, are actually very diverse in opinion, culture, lifestyle and race.
 We were at the forefront of the fight for the vote and are unlikely to be bullied into being told how to use it.